AntonioM4/README_Gen/README.md

 - [How to Contribute](#how-to-contribute)
 - [Tests](#tests)
 ## Installation
-NA
+N/A
 ## Usage
-create readme files withouth leaving your terminal
+Open integrated terminal, answer the prompts and watch the README get created
 ## License
 MIT License
 ## How to Contribute
-na
+N/A
 ## Tests
-run the program in your intigrated console and answer the prompts to creat a markdown file
+N/A